jvansch1/ycharts-wiki/Offboarding.md

 If it exists, delete their account's access to Google Analytics

+If it exists, remove the user's membership from the YCharts project on http://github.com and remove from all groups/teams.

 If it exists, delete their http://slack.com account

 If it exists, delete their http://theresumator.com account

 If it exists, delete their http://pivotaltracker.com account

-If it exists, remove the user's membership from the YCharts project on http://github.com and remove from all groups/teams.
+If it exists, delete their http://mixpanel.com account

+If it exists, delete their http://balsamiq.com account

+If it exists, delete their http://mixpanel.com account

 Remove the users' @ycharts.com account on ycharts.com.